alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 Here's the simulation in wave form:

 {% img /images/vhdl_post/adder_test.png 800 300 Waveform of adder_test.vhdl %}

+**Note**: Some VHDL statements are not *synthesizable*, meaning they cannot be converted to hardware and can only be used for simulations.
+An example is the *wait* statement.
+A 1 nano second sleep cannot be expressed solely by logical gates.
+The solution for time-aware components is connecting to a high speed clock (Implemented using a [Crystal oscillator](http://en.wikipedia.org/wiki/Crystal_oscillator)).

 The game of life
 ----------------